aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 The code below from the installed `Laravel\Ui` package shows how the `mixin` method of the `Illuminate\Support\Traits\Macroable` trait included in the `Illuminate\Routing\Router` class is called through the `Illuminate\Support\Facades\Route` facade to ultimately mix in the route registration methods implemented in the `AuthRouteMethods` class of the `Laravel\Ui` package into the `Illuminate\Routing\Router` class implemented in the core Laravel framework.

+I have annotated the `Illuminate\Support\Facades\Route::mixin()` Facade call that indicates how the AuthRouteMethods class methods are ultimately mixed into the `Illuminate\Routing\Router` class service class.

+You will need an understanding of how facades work under the hood to see how calling `Illuminate\Support\Facades\Route::mixin()` ends up calling the `Illuminate\Routing\Router::mixin()` instance method.

+I have detailed how Facades work under the hood here []()

 ```php
 //in vendor/laravel/ui package
 namespace Laravel\Ui;